 What may start as a relatively simple personal income tax compliance issue can quickly create a ripple effect, with risks such as the creation of a permanent establishment, an employment tax audit or the payment of a significant related penalty all occurring at the corporate level.

 Companies, recognizing the spectrum of reputational, personal and financial risks related to tax, are making strong efforts to be compliant.
 There is an increasing acceptance that such issues are becoming increasingly urgent from both a reputational and a financial perspective.

 How we are helping companies

-Our Human Capital network embeds processes and technology that will help companies to identify and manage STBT-related risks before they occur.
-Where controversy has already arisen, Ernst & Young's global Tax Controversy network can use our insights into the culture and processes and relationships with each key tax administration to remediate issues.
+Our Human Capital network embeds processes and technology that will help companies to identify and manage short-term business traveler-related risks before they occur.
+Where controversy has already arisen, our global Tax Controversy network can use our insights into the culture and processes and relationships with each key tax administration to remediate issues.
 With prior year issues being rapidly unearthed, and with tax administrations focusing on this issue more than ever before, the time to act is now.

 Connect with us

 Stay connected with us through social media, email alerts or webcasts.
 Or download our EY Insights app for mobile devices.

 Read our news, analysis and insight into measures announced in Budget 2015.

 Tax Insights examines the journey ahead